 What are the requirements for admission?

-- Applicants must hold a bachelor's degree from an accredited college or university, or a master's degree in library and information science or a related field.
+- Applicants must hold a bachelor's degree from an accredited college or university, or a master's degree in information science or a related field.

 - Applicants with a grade-point average (GPA) below 3.0 on a 4.0 scale in their last two years of undergraduate coursework and in any master's-level coursework must submit GRE scores.
 Applicants with GPAs of at least 3.0, or those with an earned JD, MD, or PhD, are exempt from the GRE requirement.